joshdoman/confidential-script-tee/README.md

 Confidential Script facilitates secure, reproducible, and stateless emulation of Bitcoin script.

-Under the hood, `confidential-script-lib` emulates Bitcoin script by converting valid script-path spends to key-path spends using Taproot.
+Under the hood, [`confidential-script-lib`](https://github.com/joshdoman/confidential-script-lib) emulates Bitcoin script by converting valid script-path spends to key-path spends using Taproot.
 The enclave validates the unlocking conditions and then replaces the witness with a signature that authorizes the transaction, using a deterministically derived private key that only the enclave can access.

 This approach enables confidential execution of complex script, including opcodes not yet supported by the Bitcoin protocol.
 The actual on-chain footprint is a minimal key-path spend, preserving privacy and efficiency.

-For more details on how emulation works, see `confidential-script-lib`.
+For more details on how emulation works, see [`confidential-script-lib`](https://github.com/joshdoman/confidential-script-lib).

 ## Architecture

-Read the (architecture docs)[docs/architecture.md] for details.
+Read the [architecture docs](docs/architecture.md) for details.

 ## Usage